Ashkan-Yaldaie/thesis/documents/Thesis.md

 ## Implementation of a home automation and security system

-Project background and the planning phase is followed with the description of the implementation of a basic smart home system.
+Project background and the planning phase is followed by the description of the implementation of a basic smart home system.
 The chapter is divided into four major parts.
 The first part is about setting up the RasPi, the second one is dedicated to the home automation features of the project, another subchapter is about creating the security system and the last section covers the creation of a graphical user interface.
 Despite the fact that this chapter is divided into the subchapters and each subchapter is devoted to a functionality of the system, the whole part must be considered as one unit, since the goal is to create a smart home system with all the functions working together.

 ### Setting up the Raspberry Pi